 Both services include the Ancestry reports—Ancestry Composition, Haplogroups, Your DNA Family, and Neanderthal Ancestry—and access to the DNA Relatives tool and your raw, uninterpreted genetic data file** (must not be used for medical or diagnostic purposes).

 The reports available to you depend on the service you purchase.
-The Health + Ancestry Service includes all of the reports and tools offered in the Ancestry Service plus reports on carrier status, genetic health risk, wellness and traits.
+The Health + Ancestry Service includes all of the reports and tools offered in the Ancestry Service plus reports on carrier status, health predispositions, wellness and traits.

-Only one kit is needed per person regardless of the service purchased; customers who purchase the Ancestry Service will have the option to add Carrier Status*, Genetic Health Risk*, Wellness and Traits reports later for an additional fee.
+Only one kit is needed per person regardless of the service purchased; customers who purchase the Ancestry Service will have the option to add Carrier Status*, Health Predisposition*, Wellness and Traits reports later for an additional fee.